-Each year, numerous festival screenings and cinema releases of the films on offer are arranged through the Video Library, and many films are purchased by television companies, online providers and film distributors.
+Every year, the Video Library results in numerous festival and cinema screenings as well as purchases by television companies, online providers and film distributors of the films on offer.
 In addition, members of the press have the opportunity to review contributions at their convenience.

 How many of the works available in the Video Library are actually purchased by television companies and distributors?

-An average of about 200 purchases are made each year by television companies, especially ones from Europe, Australia and the USA.
-The Festival's media partners, ARTE and 3sat, selectively purchase films from the festival competition programmes each year.
+An average of about 200 purchases are made each year by television companies, especially ones from Europe, Australia and the US.
+The Festival's media partners, ARTE and 3sat, purchase films from the festival competition programmes each year.

 How is an entry chosen for distribution by the Festival?

-The Festival purchases certain festival entries each year, with due consideration of the prize-winning entries, for the purpose of non-commercial distribution and for the Festival archive, in order to afford these films, many of whom have no other distributors, exposure to the greater public.
+The Festival purchases a number of festival entries each year, with a special focus on prize-winning films, for its non-commercial distribution branch and archive in order to promote these films, many of whom have no other distributors, to a larger audience.

 Which rights does the Festival acquire for film distribution?